-Founded in 1988 (and previously known under various banners including the Royal Society Prize for Science Books, Aventis Prize and Rhône-Poulenc Prize, and most recently, The Royal Society Winton Prize for Science Books), the Royal Society Insight Investment Science Book Prize has championed outstanding popular science writing for over 30 years.
+Founded in 1988 (and previously known under various banners including the Royal Society Prize for Science Books, Aventis Prize and Rhône-Poulenc Prize, The Royal Society Winton Prize for Science Books and most recently The Royal Society Insight Investment Science Book Prize), the Royal Society Trivedi Science Book Prize has championed outstanding popular science writing for over 30 years.
 See all past winners.

 The author of the winning book receives £25,000 and £2,500 is awarded to each of the five shortlisted books.
 The winner is announced at a special award ceremony in the autumn.